 America's first president was quite adept at making whiskey.
-In fact, his distillery at Mount Vernon produced close to 11,000 gallons of the stuff.
+In fact, George Washington's distillery at Mount Vernon produced close to 11,000 gallons of the stuff.
 The site of the former distillery now makes small-batch whiskeys.
-If whiskey isn’t your preferred method of relaxation, try a trip to one of these amazingly zen travel destinations instead.

 New York's Washington Square Park is a Former Graveyard

-As you sit on that bench, sipping your coffee and trying to avoid NYU students, more than 20,000 bodies are underneath your feet.
+As you sit on that bench, sipping your coffee and trying to avoid New York University students, more than 20,000 bodies are underneath your feet.